dotanuki-labs/blockked/README.md

 ### Building from CLI

-To build run all unit tests and build a APK, execute
+To run all unit tests and build a APK, execute

 ```
 ./gradlew build